 Best Compost Bin of 2021

-This beast takes a while to assemble and we strongly recommend having a power drill on hand for the many, many fasteners that hold everything together.
+This beast takes a while to assemble, and we strongly recommend having a power drill on hand for the many, many fasteners that hold everything together.
 While assembly is tedious, it isn't difficult.
-The instructions are very easy to follow and the parts are well organized and clearly labeled.
+The instructions are very easy to follow, and the parts are well organized and clearly labeled.
 We believe the final product is well worth the time spent putting it together.
-This bin may be too large for apartment dwellers or other folks with limited space, but it's fully capable of keeping the elements at bay, and small critters out to produce high-quality compost.
+This bin may be too large for apartment dwellers or other folks with limited space, but it's fully capable of producing high-quality compost while keeping the elements at bay and small critters out.

 If you have some cooped-up kids in your home, the FCMP Outdoor Hotfrog could be a great way to get them outside, where they can get some exercise while learning about the natural phenomenon that is decomposition.
 This simple composter can be turned on its stand, but it's also perfectly fine (and more fun) to roll it around the yard.
 The Hotfrog arrives completely assembled.
 All you need to do is unbox it and place it outside on its stand and you're ready to go.
 It has a few aeration holes, and despite our concerns that they would become clogged and prevent any aerobic decomposition, the Hotfrog churned out compost just fine.